segmentio/analytics-go/Readme.md

 )

 func main() {
-    // Instantiate a client to use send messages to the segment API. client := analytics.New(os.Getenv("SEGMENT_WRITE_KEY"))
+    // Instantiates a client to use send messages to the segment API. client := analytics.New(os.Getenv("SEGMENT_WRITE_KEY"))

-    // Queues a track event that will be sent asynchronously. client.Enqueue(analytics.Track{
+    // Enqueues a track event that will be sent asynchronously. client.Enqueue(analytics.Track{
         UserId: "test-user",
         Event:  "test-snippet",